Matlock Farm Park

 Things to do at Matlock Farm Park review

-But there’s more to Matlock Farm Park than just feeding the animals.
-There are no less than three outdoor play areas, pony rides and horse riding lessons, go karts, an indoor play area (which is currently closed due to COVID-19), as well as meerkats and wallabies to meet!
+But there’s more to Matlock Farm Park than just feeding the animals,.
+There are no less than three outdoor play areas, pony rides and horse riding lessons, go-karts, an indoor play area, as well as meerkats and wallabies to meet!

 Plus, this is one of the very few Peak District attractions that doesn’t require pre-booking of tickets.
 Being an outdoor attraction, this is very handy as you can decide on the day if the weather is in your favour.
 However, this does mean you may be queuing to enter.

 The whole park is very pram-friendly.
 We advise allowing a good three hours for your visit if it’s your first time.
 It’s a great day out for all the family (not too much walking at all as the park is relatively small) and with the animal feeding and play areas, it is especially perfect for younger kids (age 7 and under).

 Matlock Farm Park has recently launched The Enchanted Hamlet to encourage imaginative, sensory, physical and problem-solving play for tots through to tweens.

 There is a large sand-based zone with chutes, pulley systems and platforms, sand kitchens and a traditional pit for sandcastle making, a pea gravel zone including mini diggers and an adventure zone with a high tower, internal climbing wall and slides.
 Much of the area is covered by a huge roundhouse, providing shelter and shade allowing visitors to use the area in all weathers.

 FAQ and Further Information Matlock Farm Park

 Is there food and drink available?

 There are 2 cafes on-site which sell hot and cold food and drinks.
 You are welcome to picnic outside.

 What are the main things to do?